PentaHelix/pentahelix.github.io/_posts/2015-04-17-[chrawl]-Devlog-7:-Chests,-Potion,-and-Maps.md

 ---

 ![]()
-Finally had a productive week again, chests are now in-game, alongside drinking Potions, minimaps and .
+Finally had a productive week again, chests are now in-game, alongside drinking Potions and M<inimaps.

 ## Things done this week